Melvin1663/ngstats-overlay/README.md

 ## Requirements

-This application requires you to have [Node.js](https://nodejs.org/en/) installed.
+This application requires you to have [Node.js](https://nodejs.org/en/) (LTS) installed.
 You also need to run the following command **with PowerShell** in order to exempt loopbacks for Minecraft.

 ```
 CheckNetIsolation LoopbackExempt -a -n="Microsoft.MinecraftUWP_8wekyb3d8bbwe"